Rah (slang): Characteristics of the stereotype

 Rahs stereotypically study at prestigious institutions such as Russell Group universities, having previously attended a private boarding or day school, or sometimes a grammar school or faith school in an affluent area.
 Another stereotype is that rahs have taken a gap year, usually in Africa, South America, or South East Asia.

-Certain clothing is often associated with rahs; mid-market names such as Jack Wills are common.
+Certain clothing is often associated with rahs; mid-market names such as Jack Wills and Tom's Trunks are common.
 For girls, pashminas, jodhpurs, Ugg boots, flares and cable-knit jumpers combined with scruffy hair arranged in a bun or drastic side partings are common.
 Boys are stereotyped with chinos, board shorts, boat shoes, and sports team clothing.
-Gilets, quilted jackets, jogging bottoms, sunglasses, and flip-flops are common for both sexes.
+Gilets (usually Schöffel), quilted jackets, jogging bottoms, sunglasses, and flip-flops are common for both sexes.
 In colder seasons, country attire and outdoor wear is popular, especially brands such as Hunter Boot and J. Barbour & Sons.

 Rugby union and cricket are popular for male rahs.
-Other sports such as skiing, sailing, rowing, tennis, Rugby and Eton fives, canoeing, fencing, lacrosse, polo, shooting, and yachting are also popular.
+Other sports such as skiing, sailing, rowing, tennis, rugby fives, Eton fives, canoeing, fencing, lacrosse, polo, shooting, and yachting are also popular.